 Suzuki ECE teachers believe that the early environment helps form the spirit of the child and that the potential for creating a rich musical environment for the child is dependent upon parent involvement.
 Also, Suzuki ECE teachers are trained to foster ability development rather than using a “teach and move on” approach.

-Mrs. Muller is a Registered Suzuki Association of the Americas SECE Teacher, earning Stage 1 and 2 SECE training from Dorothy Jones and Sharon Jones.
+Mrs. Muller is a Registered Suzuki Association of the Americas SECE Teacher, earning Stage 1, 2, 3, and 4 SECE training from Dorothy Jones and Sharon Jones and Danette Schuh.
 She is also a Registered Suzuki Violin Teacher (fully certified in violin books 1-10).
 She has received pedagogical training from Connie Heard, Sally O’Reilly, Mark Bjork, William Starr, and Judy Offman.
 Further teacher development training sessions have included those with Barbara Barber, Carrie Reuning-Hummel, Edmund Sprunger, Teri Einfeldt, and Carol Tarr.
 Mrs. Muller holds a Bachelors Degree, magna cum laude, in Violin Performance from the Blair School of Music at Vanderbilt University, a Double Masters in Violin Performance and Suzuki Violin Pedagogy from the University of Minnesota Twin Cities, and earned candidacy for the Doctorate of Musical Arts Degree from the University of Colorado Boulder.

 Having taught Suzuki violin for over 20 years, Stacey Brady maintains an active studio of 35 students with Boulder Suzuki Strings.
 Stacey completed her Suzuki training with Dr. William Starr while obtaining her BA in Music and Elementary Education Certification from the University of Colorado at Boulder.
 Later, she received her Master of Music degree in Violin Performance and Pedagogy with Dr. Starr, and then went on to do post-graduate work at the San Francisco Conservatory of Music.
-Most recently, Stacey has completed Stage 1 SECE training with Sharon Jones.
+Stacey has completed Stage 1 and 2 SECE training with trainers Sharon Jones and Danette Schuh.
 Stacey is a Registered Suzuki violin teacher (fully certified in books 1-10) and has received training from William Starr, James Mauer, Susan Kempter, Gabe Bolkowski, Amy Gesmer-Packman, Marilyn McDonald, Ian Swenson, Harold Whippler, Cynthia Miller-Freivigol, Judith Glyde, Erika Eckert, and the Takacs String Quartet.

 Stacey is also an active professional player and performs throughout the Denver Metro area on both modern and baroque instruments.
 She enjoys teaching at Suzuki Summer Institutes and has been a regular faculty member at the Intermountain Suzuki Strings Institute in Utah and the Peaks to Plains Suzuki Institute in Colorado.
 Stacey is currently living in Broomfield CO with her husband and her three children.
 She enjoys traveling, running and spending time with her family in her spare time.